Operation Chivalrous Knight 3 supports Gaza with water, sanitation trucks - www.lokmattimes.com

 He affirmed the operation's commitment to continuing vital projects to support the Palestinian people by mobilising all available resources.

-A representative of the Union of Gaza Municipalities expressed gratitude to the UAE and to President Mohamed bin Zayed Al Nahyan for their unwavering support through Operation Chivalrous Knight 3.
+A representative of the Union of Gaza Municipalities expressed gratitude to the UAE and to President His Highness Sheikh Mohamed bin Zayed Al Nahyan for their unwavering support through Operation Chivalrous Knight 3.

 The representative highlighted the importance of the provided tankers, which address the urgent needs of municipalities amid the deterioration of existing vehicles, enabling them to continue delivering essential services to residents and displaced individuals.